-- Development plans – the focus now is very much on continuous learning and employees want to feel that they are gaining new skills.
+- Development plans – the focus now is very much on continuous learning.
+Employees want to feel that they are gaining new skills.
 You need to be prepared to talk through a wide range of options as to how they can gain those skills.

-- The ‘how’ not just the ‘what’ – you need to make sure that your process allows you to easily address any issues that relate more to interpersonal skills and behaviours rather than to technical competence.
+- The ‘how’ not just the ‘what’ – you need to make sure that your process allows you to easily address any issues that relate more to behaviours rather than to technical competence.
 Some form of behavioural framework can be really useful here as it de-personalises the conversation.

 4. What Help Can You Get?

-- Performance Appraisal services – we can help you create a new process that works for you and your business.
-You can find out more about this service here.
+- Performance Appraisals services – we can help you create a performance appraisal process that works for your business and you.

-- Management training – if you think your managers could do with some extra help on giving feedback and having difficult conversation then we provide in-house training and you can find out more here.
+- Management training – if you think your managers could do with some extra help we provide management training on giving feedback and having difficult conversations (either as groups or one on one) amongst many other topics!

 We also like to talk about these things so you can always give us a call on 0203 319 1649.